-Where is this urban wonderland?
-Believe it or not, it’s all right here in Detroit.
-Here’s an insider’s look at how you can enjoy a Detroit day trip with your kids, from off-the-beaten path attractions to places that are mainstays for a reason.
+Here’s an insider’s look at how you can enjoy a Detroit day trip with kids, from off-the-beaten path attractions to places that are mainstays for a reason.

-Friday: Day No. 1 of fun in Detroit
+Friday: Day No. 1 of your Detroit day trip with kids

 Don’t linger too long, though, because you’ll want to get back to the Detroit Institute of Arts for Friday Night Live.
 The museum stays open until 10 p.m. and features live music in the majestic Rivera Court, art making for both kids and adults, and drawing in the galleries.